 This means that your auto insurance provider usually covers accidents caused by your travel trailer as long as there isn’t an explicit clause in your contract against coverage for hitched vehicles.

 For instance, let’s say that you have your travel trailer hitched to your car, you make a turn too quickly and your trailer jackknifes, rolls over and causes a collision.
 Under most policies, your liability insurance would compensate the driver who crashed into your trailer for medical bills and damage to his or her car, but it won't pay for the repair or replacement of your trailer.

-Choosing a reliable travel trailer insurance company doesn’t have to be difficult.
-A few qualities you should look for in your insurance provider include.
+Choosing a reliable travel trailer coverage company doesn’t have to be difficult.
+A few qualities you should look for in your insurance provider include:

-Coverage for what you need.
-Do you need full-time travel trailer insurance or only a comprehensive package?
+- Coverage for what you need.
+Do you need full-time travel trailer coverage or only a comprehensive package?
 What about roadside assistance, emergency expense coverage or replacement coverage for essentials you keep inside your trailer?
-The best travel trailer insurance providers offer a wide range of packages so you don’t pay for extra insurance you don’t need.
+The best travel trailer policy providers offer a wide range of packages so you don’t pay for extra insurance you don’t need.

-Additional discounts.
+- Additional discounts.
 No one wants to overpay for their insurance, no matter what type it is.
 The best insurance providers offer customers options to lower how much they pay in monthly premiums, including choosing a higher deductible or taking a defensive driving course.

 Whether you use your travel trailer every day or you only take it out on an occasional summer weekend, Farmers Insurance could be an option.
 In addition to collision and comprehensive coverage, Farmers Insurance also offers a stationary travel trailer program which provides more extensive coverage for campers who live in their travel trailer full time.